Teaching-family model

-The Teaching-Family Model (TFM) is a model of care for persons in need of services and care necessary to support an improved quality of life and increase opportunities to live to their potential.
-The TFM is used internationally in residential homes, foster care, schools, home-based treatment, emergency shelters, assessment centers, and other youth and dependent adult care programs.
-It was developed in the 1960s through research at the University of Kansas.
-Researchers included Montrose Wolf (the inventor of time-out as a learning tool to shape behavior) and Gary Timbers.
+The Teaching-Family Model (TFM) is a model of care for people in foster care, residential treatment centers, and other residential youth and dependent adult care facilities.
+It centers provision of care around a married couple, known as teaching-parents, who co-habitate with the residents in the facility.
+This provides consistent treatment and models family-style daily life.

+The model was developed in the 1960s through research at the University of Kansas by researchers included Montrose Wolf (the inventor of time-out as a tool to shape behavior) and Gary Timbers.
 The model has been replicated over 800 times, although not all of the replications have proven effective and successful.